“And now, our God, we give thanks to you and praise your glorious name.”

 For information about weddings, please visit our Weddings page by clicking here or click here to contact Father Jim.

-For information about our KidsLife program and weekly KidsLife Schedules click here.
+For information about our Children’s Faith Formation and KidsLife program and weekly KidsLife Schedules click here.

-Please visit our Community Life Section for more information and weekly schedules.
+Please visit our Parish Life Section for more information and weekly schedules and Small Groups and Fellowship opportunities

-An Overview of Masses Offered at Saint Miriam:
+An Overview of Masses and Devotions Offered at Saint Miriam:

 Services and Times